mia-platform/documentation/docs/development_suite/deploy/configure-github-actions.md

 ### Projects created before v10.8.0

-For projects already created before specified version, you need to subscribe to provider events, manually.
+For projects already created before the specified version, you need to subscribe to provider events, manually.
 To do this you can use the GitHub interface or the API.

-Here's an example of deployments_status subscription
+Here's an example of a deployments_status subscription

 ```text
 POST https://gihhub-host.com/orgs/{org}/hooks', {